fscorrupt/awesome-stars/README.md

 - [JideGuru/FlutterEbookApp](https://github.com/JideGuru/FlutterEbookApp) - A simple Flutter app to Read and Download eBooks.
 - [harmonoid/harmonoid](https://github.com/harmonoid/harmonoid) - Plays & manages your music library.
 Looks beautiful & juicy.
 Playlists, visuals, synced lyrics, pitch shift, volume boost & more.
 - [lepras/Milkyway](https://github.com/lepras/Milkyway) - Blackhole 2.0, taking the flame a little forward.
-- [localsend/localsend](https://github.com/localsend/localsend) - An open source cross-platform alternative to AirDrop
+- [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 - [JellyBookOrg/JellyBook](https://github.com/JellyBookOrg/JellyBook) - A nice way to read books and comics from Jellyfin
 - [Clon1998/mobileraker](https://github.com/Clon1998/mobileraker) - A Flutter mobile app for Klipper/Moonraker
 - [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
 The backend is made with Flask and the frontend with Flutter.
 Easily add items to your shopping list before you go shopping.
 You can also c